60 Famous London Landmarks You Must See

 Trafalgar Square is also home to other famous attractions, such as the National Gallery, Nelson's Column, and St. Martin-in-the-Fields.
 The public square hosts a range of events annually as well.

-Piccadilly Circus is a highly recognisable London landmark known for its bright neon displays.
+Piccadilly Circus is a highly recognizable London landmark known for its bright neon displays.
 The electronic boards that cover nearby buildings flash a range of advertisements 24/7.
 To enjoy them the most, head to Piccadilly Circus in the evening.

 You'll also find the Shaftesbury Memorial Fountain here, also known as the Eros statue.
 The fountain, with a statue of a winged archer, is a great London photo-op spot.